Creative Writing Summer School 2017

 - 22.5 hours of talks and readings (15 sessions, each lasting 1.5 hours).

-A range of optional social events will be offered throughout the summer school.
-These are likely to include: a walking tour of Oxford, after-dinner talks, and and weekend excursions to sites of literary and/or historical interest.
+Optional social events are offered throughout the summer school, and may include a walking tour of Oxford, after-dinner talks and weekend excursions to sites of literary and/or historical interest. ((Most of these activities incur additional costs, which are payable by students in Oxford.)

 Beyond the summer school, Oxford is a vibrant and cosmopolitan city with a busy cultural and social scene offering a wide variety of plays and shows, concerts, films and exhibitions.